Should I Escrow Taxes and Insurance?

-Escrow Waiver Fees and Risk Associated with Escrow Waiver:
+Escrow Waiver Fees and Risks Associated with Escrow Waiver:

 Revoking The Waiver:

-- Keep in mind that the property taxes will most likely increase each year.
-This will result in an escrow deficit, because the amount of the monthly escrows were determined based on the previous tax bill.
+Keep in mind that the property taxes will most likely increase each year.
+This will result in an escrow deficit because the amount of the monthly escrows was determined based on the previous tax bill.
 You will need to either pay the deficit in full or the lender will allow you to pay it over the next 12 months.
 This can also be applicable to insurance premiums.